DanielBV/Sonar-Plugin-New-Language-Example/README.md

-# Example of a Sonar Plugin to add a New language
+# Example of a SonarQube Plugin to add a New language

-This repository contains a template to create a plugin of Sonarqube that adds a new language. **The plugin is functional**, it just checks files with the extension .ml (my language) and it raises an exception if the file is empty.
+This repository contains a template to create a Sonarqube plugin that adds a new language. **The plugin is functional**, it just checks files with the extension .ml (my language) and it raises an exception if the file is empty.

 ## Glossary
 List of relevant terms used across the plugin:
 * **Rule**: A standard or condition that the code should follow.
 If it doesn't the plugin raises an **issue**.
 For example  ["=+" should not be used instead of "+="](https://rules.sonarsource.com/java/RSPEC-2757).
-* **Check**: Synonym for key.
+* **Check**: Synonym for rule.
 Classes that represent rules often end with the suffix "Check".
 * **Key**: Unique identifier for something.
 Several things require a unique id, like rules, repositories, quality profiles, and languages.
 * **Rule repository**: A set of rules.
-Plugins can create multiple sets, but this one uses only one.
+Plugins can create multiple sets, but this one defines one.
 * **Quality Profile**: A set of **active** rules.
 The user can creaate multiple quality profiles to configure which rules should be active in a specific project.
 Every language must have a default quality profile.
 * **Squid**: [Apparently squid means SonarQube Unique ID](https://stackoverflow.com/questions/50842908/what-does-the-squid-prefix-mean-in-sonarlint-rules).
 The name "MyLanguageSquidSensor" comes from [JavaSquidSensor.java in the plugin SonarJava](https://github.com/SonarSource/sonar-java/blob/master/sonar-java-plugin/src/main/java/org/sonar/plugins/java/JavaSquidSensor.java)
 * **Sensor**: The entry point of the plugin.